In the TRACK trial, modified ISTH major bleeding is defined as:

 - symptomatic bleeding in a critical area or organ, such as intracranial, intraspinal, intraocular, retroperitoneal, intraarticular or pericardial, or intramuscular with compartment syndrome, or bleeding into the surgical site requiring reoperation, and/or

-- bleeding leading to hospitalization.
+- bleeding leading to hospitalisation.

 If a participant experiences a major bleed (see above), the following measures could be considered, along with expeditious consultation with Specialist Haematologists:

 - Local measures according to usual care (e.g. local pressure, endoscopy and injection of a bleeding vessel, embolisation).